georgejecook/maestro-roku/README.md

 ## Why maestro?

 ### Maestro Makes roku development easier, especially for experienced software engineers from other platforms:

-Roku develpoment can be challenging, and is steepd in nuance that makes it really hard for a developer with less than 6 months to be productive.
-Usually by that time, they've made an unmitigated mess of everything and are stuck with diminishing velocity and a cpl years worth of misery before a sudden roku change renders their architecture void, and they are forced to start again.

 I believe that experienced developers from android, ios, c#, web, node, etc, should be able to be productive on a roku app in no more than a week, just as they would on any other platform.
 So I wrote maestro to make that possible.